 I love resources and so should you.
 Kids and prepping for your next adventure go hand in hand, so I would like to share some resources that I use (these are NOT affiliate links)

-Parks: National Parks, State Parks and even City Parks
+Parks: National Parks, State Parks and even City and County Parks

 These are your friends and allies- keep them close.
 Not only are they inexpensive for a day out or camping trip, but they also run programs like nature walks, festivals and holiday events that are free or low cost!
 Our nearby State park offers free bird watching walks, canoe trips and even a haunted Halloween walk!
 Parks are truly awesome.